 Renault's Captur crossover will mainly suit British buyers in dCi 90 diesel form.
-Jonathan Crouch drives it
+Jonathan Crouch looks at the revised version.

 Ten Second Review

-The Renault Captur sits in a crowded market of compact crossover vehicles such as the Nissan Juke and the Peugeot 2008 but brings with it some genuinely clever interior touches and no small dose of style.
-Some super-economical engines also feature, particularly the dCi 90 diesel unit featured here.
+The Renault Captur sits in a crowded market of compact crossover vehicles such as the Nissan Juke and the Peugeot 2008, but brings with it some genuinely clever interior touches and no small dose of style.
+This facelifted version offers a smarter look, a classier interior and extra safety technology.
+As before, some super-economical engines also feature, particularly the dCi 90 diesel unit featured here.
 Expect the Captur to attract the sort of buyer who likes the way the Nissan Juke drives but who would prefer prettier styling.

-Modern Renault is not a company steeped in innovation.
-When it has tried something genuinely innovative, the result has usually proven to be a commercial disaster.
+Aside from its electric vehicle development, modern Renault is not a company steeped in innovation - and there's a reason for that.
+Often, when it 's tried something genuinely innovative, the result has often proven to be a commercial disaster.
 Think Safrane, Avantime, Vel Satis, Clio V6 and so forth.
 Where Renault really does tend to strike gold is by taking existing vehicle genres, then refining them and adding style and ability.
 The company's Renaultsport hot hatches are one example of this.
 Their award-winning MPVs are another.
 In both cases, the French brand borrowed from other companies' pioneering ideas but packaged the products so well they became bywords for excellence in their segments.

 The Captur's pedigree can't really be questioned.
-Its underpinnings and engine choices are well proven, none more so than the Energy dCi 90 1.5-litre engine in the variant we tried.
+Its underpinnings and engine choices are well proven, none more so than the Energy dCi 90 1.5-litre engine in the variant we're looking at here.
 In a comparable Nissan Juke, this same unit puts out another 20bhp, but most buyers won't really notice the lack of those extra braked horses, given perfectly adequate performance figures here of rest to 62mph in around 13s on the way to a top speed of 106mph.

 Design and Build